Jollywatt/typst-fletcher/src/paths.typ

   return (("l", P), ("c", c1, c2, Q))
 }

-/// Incoming and face segments of a bevelled corner.
+/// Segments of a miter or bevelled corner.
 ///
 /// The bevel is specified by a radius, which defines
 /// the circle that is tangent to the bevelled face at
 /// the face's midpoint.
 ///
+/// Depending on the miter limit, this returns a single segment
+/// for a miter join and two line segments for a bevel join,
-/// Returns two line segments, one to point `P` and the other to `Q`.
+/// one to point `P` and the other to `Q`.
 ///
 /// ```
 ///                 ┌─ s ─┐